chboishabba/reverse-engineered-chatgpt/README.md

 ### Obtaining The Session Token

-1. Go to <https://chat.openai.com/chat> and log in or sign up.
+1. Go to <https://chatgpt.com/> and log in or sign up.
 2. Open the developer tools in your browser.
-3. Go to the `Application` tab and open the `Cookies` section.
+3. Go to the `Application` tab and open the `Cookies` section for `https://chatgpt.com`.
-4. Copy the value for `__Secure-next-auth.session-token` and save it.
+4. Copy the value for `__Secure-next-auth.session-token` from the `chatgpt.com` cookies and save it.

 ## TODO